espebra/filebin/README.md

 [![Build Status](https://travis-ci.org/espebra/filebin.svg)](https://travis-ci.org/espebra/filebin)

+# Filebin

-Filebin is a web application written i [Go](https://golang.org/) that facilitates convenient file sharing over the web.
+Filebin is a web application that facilitates convenient file sharing over the web.
 This is the development branch of the next release that in the future will power [http://filebin.net](http://filebin.net).
+It can be distributed as a statically linked binary without specific dependencies for easy installations.

 ## Table of contents